 - 1. Students must ride the bus assigned to them.
-Parental written request must be approved by the Administration prior to the student riding a non-assigned bus. - 2.
+There will be no exceptions. - 2.
 Students are to stand back in an orderly line at pickup points until the bus comes to a complete halt. - 3.
 All students are to enter the bus in an orderly fashion. - 4.
 All passengers must be seated in their assigned seats immediately upon boarding the bus and must remain seated while the bus is in motion. - 5.
 The District considers any action by a rider that creates a safety hazard by demanding unnecessary attention of the driver as misconduct.
 When a rider is guilty of misconduct, he or she will be reported to the principal of his/her school. - 6.
 Eating and drinking will not be permitted on the bus. - 7.
 Paper or litter must be deposited in the box provided, not on the floor. - 8.
 Students must not extend anything out of the bus windows, including any part of their bodies. - 9.
-Before leaving the bus, students must remain in their seats until the bus stops; then enter the aisle and go directly to the exit door.

-- 10. Students must return from co-curricular activities on the same bus they rode to the event.
+Before leaving the bus, students must remain in their seats until the bus stops; then enter the aisle and go directly to the exit door. - 10.
+Students must return from co-curricular activities on the same bus they rode to the event.
 Exceptions must be requested in writing by the parent/guardian and pre-approved by the building principal. - 11.
 No unauthorized people are permitted on the bus.